 Tangible and intangible assets are depreciated and amortized over their expected useful lives.
 The following expected useful lives are applied:

 Investments in subsidiaries are stated in the balance sheet at cost or at net realizable value if the net realizable value is significantly and permanently impaired.
+An impairment loss may be reversed until the original acquisition cost, when the value of the investment has been restored.

 Inventories are stated at the lower of cost and net realizable value.
 Cost includes both direct and indirect costs.
 Cost is determined on a first-in first-out (FIFO) basis.
 Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.